onlyashark/HP-430-G3-Opencore/README.md

 ### What doesn't work:
 - FingerPrint Reader
 - SD Card Reader
-- Built-in mic
+- Built-in mic (Not tested)
-- Integrated Camera
+- Integrated Camera (Not tested)
-- Bluetooth and AirDrop(Not replaced Wireless network card
+- Bluetooth and AirDrop (Not replaced Wireless network card)